hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Analogous to /sources/{id}/metadata/{key} (GET, POST) but handles metadata attached to thingNodes.
 This includes metadata occurring directly in the hierarchy tree (they are considered attached to their parent thingNode).

-**Note:** If there are metadata sources occuring directly in the hierarchy tree with non-empty filters, the query parameters corresponding to the filter keys must be implemented for this GET endpoint.

 ## Data Endpoints

 #### /timeseries (GET)